Property is often described as a "bundle" of rights and obligations. We can unbundle these rights into 8 classes.

 Community workers

-Obligation to provide certain kinds of care service to the community.
+Holders are obligated to provide certain kinds of care services to the community.

 Appears in